Brainspotting for Women in San Antonio

 Brainspotting (BSP), is a body-based, neuroscience-informed therapy developed by Dr. David Grand in 2003.
 The central finding was where you look affects how you feel.
 Specific points in your visual field, brainspots, connect directly to the subcortical brain, the part that holds trauma, grief, and emotional experiences outside of narrative and conscious thought.

-It's a body-based, neuroscience-informed method that uses your field of vision to locate where something is held in the nervous system, and then stays there, giving the brain the conditions it needs to process what language can’t quite reach.
+It uses your field of vision to locate where something is held in the nervous system, and then stays there, giving the brain the conditions it needs to process what language can't quite reach.

 Sometimes the body tells the story long before words arrive.
 A flicker in the gaze, a catch in the breath, a doorway the mind couldn't find on its own.